"New Orleans' Loudest Singer-Songwriter!"

-Likened to Lzzy Hale (Halestorm), Jamie has the rare ability to captivate and enrapture with a combination of her stage presence, lyrical prowess, electrifying rhythms, and a voice both raw and soulfully soothing.
+Likened to Lzzy Hale (Halestorm), Melissa Etheridge, and even Susan Tedeschi in those quieter moments, Jamie has the rare ability to captivate and enrapture with a combination of her stage presence, lyrical prowess, electrifying rhythms, and a voice both raw and soulfully soothing.
 It's not just a concert - it's an experience.

 -joined Paul Sanchez at New Orleans Jazz Fest and French Quarter Fest 2014-2016

-Jamie has also shared a stage with the likes of Paul Sanchez, Susan Cowsill, Papa Mali, Jim McCormick, and Michael Cerveris, garnered praise from peers and domestic and international fans alike, played both coasts of the U.S., and has residencies in and around the Crescent City.
+Jamie has also shared a stage with the likes of Paul Sanchez, Susan Cowsill, Sam Doores, Papa Mali, Jim McCormick, and Michael Cerveris, garnered praise from peers and domestic and international fans alike, played nationally, and has residencies in and around the Crescent City.

 Electric: A Gibson girl at heart, Jamie has shifted from using the classic Les Paul body style to a new love, her 2013 Firebird V, with its 1963-style reverse body, high-output ceramic mini humbuckers, and vintage sunburst finish.